alexpdp7/django-tws/README.md

 ### Experiment with the showcase project

 [Install uv](https://docs.astral.sh/uv/getting-started/installation/).
-Note that uv prints out some instructions you need to follow before you can use it.
+Note that the command in the "standalone installer" instructions prints out some instructions you need to follow before you can use the `uv` command.

 Clone this repository, change into the repository directory, and then: